prohogiy90/LGMVIP--DataScience/README.md

 Music recommender systems can suggest songs to users based on their listening patterns.
 Datasetlinks: https://www.kaggle.com/c/kkbox-music-recommendation-challenge/data

+Task 4:

+Image to Pencil Sketch with Python:

 Task 5:

 Exploratory Data Analysis on Dataset - Terrorism